Lifetime ISA vs Help to Buy ISA: Which is best for you?

 Lifetime ISA vs Help to Buy ISA: Which one is right for you?

-Like many things in life, the best option for you depends on your circumstances and goals.
+If you're wondering if to switch your current Help to Buy ISA to a Lifetime ISA, the answer is it depends on your circumstances and goals.
 What’s right for one person, won’t be right for another.
-Here are a few questions to ask yourself to work out which ISA is worth your time and money.
+Here are a few questions to ask yourself to if you should move your Help to Buy ISA to a Lifetime ISA.

 Can you save more than £200 a month?